microsoft/vscode-remote-try-sqlserver/README.md

 3. Cleanup Azure resources

     The scripts executed in step 1 creates Azure resources on your subscription.
-This will incurr some billing.
+This will incur some billing.
 Once you've finished trying this feature, you can simply delete the created resource group.
 The Azure CLI command to execute is displayed on step 1.
 It looks like `az group delete --name resourceGroup`

 ## Contributing